camlebrun/TopicModelingInFrench/readme.md

-# Topic Modeling with an Unsupervised Machine Learning algorithm with amendments an debates in the French National Assembly
+# Topic Modeling with an Unsupervised Machine Learning algorithm with proposed laws  and debates in the French National Assembly by political party.
+Proposed laws by
+* deputies
+* gouvernement

 ## Collect data
-Download data [here](https://data.assemblee-nationale.fr/travaux-parlementaires/amendements/tous-les-amendements) in JSON or XML, no API.
-MAYL uri
-ISSUES: Data format in Unicode, not UTF-8.
-Need to convert to UTF-8 and have "good" data
+Scraping

 ## Choose algorithm for topic modeling
-- LDA ?
+- LDA

 ## Release
-1/ amendments
+1/ proposed laws by gov
+2/ proposed laws by deputies
 2/ debates

 ## Preprocessing
-- Remove stop words ?

 ## Training model
-- Local
+- Local ?
 - Cloud ?

 ## Reporting
-* Static on Github pages ?
 * Streamlit ?
 * HeroKu ?